 A Financial Asset is considered purchased or originated credit-impaired if there is objective evidence of impairment at the time of initial recognition.
 Such credit-impaired Financial Assets are termed POCI Financial Assets.
 POCI Financial Assets are measured to reflect lifetime expected credit losses, and all subsequent changes in lifetime expected credit losses, whether positive or negative, are recognized in the income statement as a component of the provision for credit losses.
-POCI Financial Assets can only be classified in Stage 3 over the life of the Financial Asset.
+POCI Financial Assets are the life of the Financial Assets.